eestifan/INST326-Final-Project-7/README.md

 This file contains the `Hand` class.
 It handles storing the cards, adding new cards, calculating the total value of a hand, checking if the hand is bust, and displaying the cards.

 ### main.py
 Runs the Blackjack game and controls the main gameplay loop using the `Hand` and `Deck` classes.
+It also lets the player choose whether to play another round after a game ends.

 ### check_bust.py
 This file contains a function that checks if a hand has gone over 21 by using the calculate_value method from the `Hand` class.

 ### deck.py
-Contains the `Deck` class used to create, shuffle, and deal cards for the Blackjack game.
+Contains the `Deck` class used to create, shuffle, deal, and reset cards for the Blackjack game.

 ---
 ## How to Run the Program